callysto/hackathon-site/chapters/chapter4.md

 Clicking the following links will launch you into our Callysto Hub service that requires a Gmail or Outlook account to login.
 You may have a Google (Gmail) or Microsoft (Live) account through your school, or you can create one for free at [Google Signup](https://accounts.google.com/SignUp) or [Microsoft Signup](https://signup.live.com/).

 1. (Everyone) Intro to Jupyter and Python series - start with **[part 1](http://tinyurl.com/y4aqn5hr)** or watch the **[videos](https://www.youtube.com/playlist?list=PL-j7ku2URmjZ1F3-9jvBuvsf0KcWPsxab)** to get an overview of how the Callysto Hub works.
+2. (Everyone) Breaking code and breaking down the code.
+A big part of data science involves coding.
+In this activity featuring soccer data, we learn to take a closer look at Python programming code to understand what the code is doing.
+An even bigger part of data science is developing resilience to coding errors.
+In this activity we also look at common error messages that you might encounter, how to understand what they are telling us and how to fix or debug them - [notebook](https://bit.ly/3Ar45WQ) and [video](https://youtu.be/bDoaKV_lLJY).
 2. (Everyone) Intro to Python and Data Frames - [notebook](http://tinyurl.com/yamdly5o) and [video](https://www.youtube.com/watch?v=bJT72nq5Rf0&list=PL-j7ku2URmjbXSQ8mSrqGJ3poGpUD0qaE&index=2).
 3. (Advanced) Intro to Python Data Structures - [notebook](http://tinyurl.com/yc8nzrbt) and [video](https://www.youtube.com/watch?v=cYwVqiVvTLw&list=PL-j7ku2URmjbXSQ8mSrqGJ3poGpUD0qaE&index=3).
 4. (Advanced) Intro to Data Visualization - [notebook](http://tinyurl.com/ybrwsjvc) and [video](https://www.youtube.com/watch?v=dg1EWj-lgeE&list=PL-j7ku2URmjbXSQ8mSrqGJ3poGpUD0qaE&index=4).